vandithavb/Data_Analysis_Projects/Smart Device Data Analysis/README.md

    install.packages("tidyverse")

 ## For Detailed Analysis and Visualizations:
-You can view the full analysis and visualizations in my Kaggle notebook [here](https://www.kaggle.com/code/vandithavb/bellabeat-data-analysis-project).
+You can view the full analysis and visualizations in my Kaggle notebook linked at the top of this page.